 - The drug is a Medicare Part D eligible drug.
-Medicare Part D eligible drugs are all approved by the Food and Drug Administration (FDA) and if brand, the drug manufacturer has agreed to provide the Coverage Gap Discount.
-The drugs covered under your retiree drug coverage are listed in your plan's Drug List or your benefits chart located at the front of this booklet. - If your plan uses a Closed Drug List (Closed Formulary), you have coverage for most, but not all, Medicare Part D eligible drugs.
-The drugs on this list are selected by the plan with the help of a team of doctors and pharmacists.
-Not all drugs are on the Closed Formulary.
-The benefits chart located at the front of this booklet will tell you if your plan has a Closed Formulary. - If your plan uses an Open Drug List (Open Formulary), you have coverage for almost all Medicare Part D eligible drugs.
-The benefits chart at the front of this booklet will tell you if your plan has an Open Formulary. - You may also have coverage for certain additional drugs not covered by Medicare Part D plans.
+Medicare Part D eligible drugs are all approved by the Food and Drug Administration (FDA) and, if brand, the drug manufacturer has agreed to provide the Coverage Gap Discount.
+The drugs covered under your retiree drug coverage are listed in your plan's Drug List or your benefits chart located at the front of this booklet. - You may also have coverage for certain additional drugs not covered by Medicare Part D plans.
 These drugs are referred to as "Extra Covered Drugs" and are covered by your Senior Rx Plus supplemental benefits.
 If your plan includes coverage for additional drugs, the benefits chart located at the front of this booklet will have a section called "Extra Covered Drugs."
-You can find out which specific drugs are covered by checking your Extra Covered Drug List. - We evaluate new drugs as they come onto the market.
-Once we have completed a full evaluation based upon clinical effectiveness and cost relative to other drug therapies, the drug will be assigned to a drug plan tier or a non-formulary designation.
-If a new Part D eligible drug is designated as non-formulary following our review, you will have coverage for it only if your plan uses an Open Formulary.
-A Closed Formulary does not provide coverage for a non-formulary drug.
-During the period between the time the drug is first available and our review, the drug will not be automatically covered.
-If your physician feels you should use the new drug, you or your physician may request a coverage exception. - Your drug must be used for a medically accepted indication.
+You can find out which specific drugs are covered by checking your Extra Covered Drug List.
+To get coverage for these additional drugs, you must have a prescription from your provider and have the prescription filled by the pharmacist. - We evaluate new drugs as they come onto the market.
+Once we have completed a full evaluation based upon clinical effectiveness and cost relative to other drug therapies, the drug will be assigned to a drug plan tier or non-formulary designation.
+If a new Part D eligible drug is designated as non-formulary following our review, you may not have coverage for it.
+If your provider feels you should use the new drug, you or your provider may request a coverage exception. - Your drug must be used for a medically accepted indication.
 A "medically accepted indication" is a use of the drug that is either approved by the FDA or supported by certain reference books.
 See Section 3.1 for more information about a medically accepted indication.

-SECTION 2 Fill your prescription at a network pharmacy or through your plan's mail-order service
+SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service